 Now comes the mashing part of mashed bread.
 Mash the bread into a pulp with a potato masher.
 Keep mashing until there are no lumps left.
 Mashing can take some time, but the smoother the mash, the better it will work.

 This batch of bread mash was made from stale bread with the crusts on, which I like to use for chub fishing.
-For roach fishing I will make bread mash from just the crumb which makes for a finer ground bait.
+For roach fishing I will make mash from just the crumb which makes for a finer ground bait.
 I usually make more than I need for my next trip and freeze the rest for later.

 Using bread mash

-The finished bread mash is soft and quite sticky, wetting your hands will make it easier to handle.
+The finished mash is soft and quite sticky, wetting your hands will make it easier to handle.
 Throw small balls into the head of your swim, they will quickly break up on the bottom sending a cloud of bread particles downstream.
 The particles will be too small for the fish to eat, but the fish will follow the stream of particles to your swim, where hopefully you can catch them.